What will you need to get started?

 Financing is a “buy-out.”
 You are not responsible for the collection of the invoices you sell.
 Instead, we purchase them from you at a small discount and then collect the funds from your clients and customers.

 A NOA or Notice of Assignment is a letter signed by you that notifies your customer of your updated payment options.
 Which is a fancy way of saying paying us directly.

-Is factoring considered a loan?
+Is A Payroll Advance considered a loan?

 No. Neither the business nor financer acquire or issue debt as part of a financing agreement.